 - 17 February 2015

 Cheaper fuel and lower energy prices brought the rate of UK inflation to a record-equalling low in January, official figures show.

-UK inflation as measured by the consumer prices index (CPI) fell to 2.2% in October from 2.7% the month before, according to the Office for National Statistics (ONS).
+The UK inflation rate as measured by the Consumer Prices Index (CPI) fell to 1.6% in March from 1.7% in February, according to the Office for National Statistics (ONS).

-The rate of Retail Prices Index (RPI) inflation, which is calculated differently, fell from 3.2% in September from 2.6% in October.Understanding inflation:
+The rate of Retail Prices Index (RPI) inflation, which is calculated differently, also fell from 2.7% to 2.5%.Understanding inflation:

 - Inflation is a rise in the price of goods and services we buy